gluster/gluster-block/README.md

 Please add the below configuration at the end of /etc/multipath.conf file.
 # LIO iSCSI

-devices {
+For both the versions with and without load-balance support: devices {
         device {
                 vendor "LIO-ORG"